SystemR/resource-service/README.md

 }
 ```

-Note that there is no need to import `ResourceModule` into your project's module, as there are no concrete classes or components to be imported.
-ResourceService only provides interfaces and base classes for your app.
+Note: There is ResourceModule in the package.
+However, there is no need to import `ResourceModule` into your project's module as there are no concrete classes or components to be imported.
+ResourceService only provides interfaces and base classes.
+ResourceConfigService is has providedIn root and possibly need to be declared for pre-angular 6.

 ## Introduction